fangzhimeng/NLP_Sentiment_Analysis_-Spark-/README.md

 * Use HTMLParser to un-escape the text
 * Change "can't" to "can not", and change "n't" to "not" (This is useful for the later negation handling process)
 * Pad punctuations with white spaces
-* Lowercase and tokenize every word
+* Lowercase every word
+* Word tokenization
+* Word lemmatization
 * Perform **negation handling**
    * Use a state variable to store the negation state
    * Transform a word followed by a "not" or "no" into “not_” + word